mattcarlotta/nvi/.github/ISSUE_TEMPLATE/bug_report.md

 5. See error

 ## Debug logs
-Run the binary with the `-d` or `--debug` flag and please provide any applicable debug logs.
+Run the binary with the `-de` or `--debug` flag and please provide any applicable debug logs.

 ## Expected behavior
 A clear and concise description of what you expected to happen.